Wallvon/mofh/docs/installation.rst

 Installation
 ================================

-MOFH requires Python 3.7+ due to the version of AIOHTTP used.
+mofh requires Python >=3.7.

 |

-You can install MOFH as follows:
+You can install mofh as follows:
     ``pip install mofh``